official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

 President Bush had “made clear he did not regard military action as the first option”.

-481. Secretary Powell and Mr Straw discussed the latest position in a telephone conversation on 10 September.152 US thinking, influenced by Mr Blair at Camp David, was that the provision for the use of “all necessary means” against Iraq should be put in the second resolution.
+481. Secretary Powell and Mr Straw discussed the latest position in a telephone conversation on 10 September.[^152] US thinking, influenced by Mr Blair at Camp David, was that the provision for the use of “all necessary means” against Iraq should be put in the second resolution.
 Mr Straw said that he was:

 “… in two minds.
 He was searching for what would work best.
 If we could get what was needed in the first resolution, it would be good to have it in the bank.
 He was

-149 Letter Meyer to Manning, 9 September 2002, ‘Iraq’.
+[^149]: Letter Meyer to Manning, 9 September 2002, ‘Iraq’.
-150 Letter Brenton to Manning, 9 September 2002, ‘Iraq’.
+[^150]: Letter Brenton to Manning, 9 September 2002, ‘Iraq’.
-151 Letter Sedwill to Manning, 9 September 2002, ‘Iraq: Foreign Secretary’s Conversations with Colin Powell, 9 September’.
+[^151]: Letter Sedwill to Manning, 9 September 2002, ‘Iraq: Foreign Secretary’s Conversations with
-152 Telegram 1615 UKMIS New York to FCO London, 10 September 2002, ‘Iraq: Foreign Secretary’s conversation with US Secretary of State, 10 September’.
+[^152]: Telegram 1615 UKMIS New York to FCO London, 10 September 2002, ‘Iraq: Foreign Secretary’s

 174

-The Report of the Iraq Inquirycertain that Saddam would play carefully and long to undermine the coalition we put together to pass the first resolution.”
+certain that Saddam would play carefully and long to undermine the coalition we put together to pass the first resolution.”

 482. Mr Straw and Secretary Powell discussed the possibility that a second resolution